museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 I simply viewed the log file from Google Drive.

-A quick check review of the log shows fail2ban is configured to ban users over ssh.
+A quick review of the log file shows fail2ban has been configured to ban users over ssh.

 ![readlogs](https://i.imgur.com/yQmVZ0k.png)